andyfitzsuse/andyfitz.github.io/guide.md

 ## How I communicate

-I’m direct and honest but also kind.
+I’m direct and honest but kind above all.
 I try very hard to call a spade a spade without getting punched in the mouth.
-Meaning, I'll write with considered language yet be very candid interpersonally with those I trust.
+Meaning, I'll deploy considered language yet be very candid interpersonally with those I trust.
+I don't do compliment sandwiches, I earn permission so we can all share when there's food in our teeth.

 Logistically:
 <div class="time-management">